 How to store appetizer bread:

-- freezer-I have not tried freezing this appetizer.
+- freezer-I have not tried freezing this pesto bread.
 If you would like to try it, go for it!
 Let me know how it goes.

 Pesto Pull Apart Bread